C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 # Google UA Analytics code finder

-I created this one in a simple way, I know that I have Google Analytics.
+I created this one in a simple way, I know that I have Google Analytics.<br>
-I will need to use cURL and grep.
+I will need to use cURL and grep together, and these 2 make a deadly team. 💪

-1. I want a command that can return a Google UA code fast from any website
+1. I want a command that can return a Google UA code fast from any website I choose
 2. I want to track the progress within my terminal
-3. I don't want to have to type https.com before the domain name
+3. I don't want to have to type `https://www.` before the domain name
-4. I will need to use grep and to create a regex string "UA\-[0-9]+", all Google Analytics codes start with UA, a hyphen after the UA, and it can only be numbers after the hyphen, so pretty easy.
+4. I will need to use grep and to create a regex string: "UA\-[0-9]+", I know that all Google Analytics codes start with UA, a hyphen after the UA, and it can only be numbers after the hyphen and never letters, so pretty easy right?
 5. -E : Treats pattern as an extended regular expression
 6. -o : Prints only matched parts